If anyone has asked me this last year or even a couple of months ago, I would have struggled to answer.

 Yes, it’s not the ‘normal’ set up for a digestive system but it works.
 I am still here, I am happy and I am no longer define myself as “Louise with the Crohn’s Disease”.

 My disease has shaped my life, but my ileostomy has saved me from being overwhelmed by it.
 My ileostomy is giving me back my life, free of pain and anxiety.
 The array of activities I can still do with an ileostomy gives me hope that I can finally take back control of my life, even the ambitions and goals that Crohn’s Disease did try and take away from me.
-From swimming to horse riding, travelling without the fear of needing the loo, holding down a job, relocating, leading a healthy and fun life; things which I feared I wouldn’t be able to do before.
+From swimming to horse riding, traveling without the fear of needing the loo, holding down a job, relocating, leading a healthy and fun life; things which I feared I wouldn’t be able to do before.
 Most importantly, I’m not scared to try new things now.
-I actively want to pursue things that give me life experience instead of being the person who sits on the side lines, scared to try, fearing people’s judgements and comments.
+I actively want to pursue things that give me life experience instead of being the person who sits on the side lines, scared to try, fearing people’s judgments and comments.

 I am proud to have a bag of poo attached to my abdomen.
 It’s the best move I ever made.
 It’s made the old me see who I can be.